Tarantula (DC Comics): John Law

-Mystery story writer John Law was inspired to become a mystery man by the Crimson Avenger in the days after America entered World War II.
-The Tarantula possessed no super-abilities but relied on several gimmicks and his quick wits.
-He was trained in hand-to-hand combat, as well as some acrobatics, and had a passing interest in stage make-up and stage magic.
-He used suction cups attached to the soles on his boots to allow him to walk up walls and hang from ceilings.
-He used a "web-gun" which fired a string of fast-hardening nylon that was used to swing from one anchored point to another.
+Mystery story writer John Law was inspired to become a mystery man by the Crimson Avenger shortly after the United States entered World War II.
+As Tarantula, Law uses suction cups attached to the soles on his boots to allow him to walk up walls and hang from ceilings.
+He also uses a "web-gun" which fires a string of fast-hardening nylon to swing from one anchored point to another.